royaloakonshore/simplified/docs/00-product-requirements.md

         *   Track Order Status. **[Implemented]**
         *   Link to generated Invoice(s) and Production workflow. **[Implemented]**
         *   PDF Export/Print for orders. **[PENDING]**
+        *   **Delivery Date Management:** Essential field for production planning and customer commitments. **[Field exists in schema, UI enhancements needed]**
+        *   **NEW REQUIREMENT:** Order table (and Invoice table) should have multi-select checkboxes for rows and bulk action options (e.g., "Print PDF" - can be a placeholder initially if PDF generation is not yet implemented).
         *   **NEW REQUIREMENT:** Item and Customer dropdowns in Order and Invoice creation/editing forms should be searchable select components (e.g., using a popover with search).
-        *   **NEW REQUIREMENT:** Order table (and Invoice table) should have multi-select checkboxes for rows and bulk action options (e.g., "Print PDF" - can be a placeholder initially if PDF generation is not yet implemented).
+        *   **NEW REQUIREMENT:** Orders table must display delivery date as a prominent column for production planning visibility.
     *   **Quotation Specifics:** Display pricing.
 Hide raw BOM details.
 Exclude production actions. **[Logic partially in place via UI, needs hardening]**
     *   **Work Order Specifics:** Hide pricing.
 Show BOM/component details if applicable.
 Include actions for Production. **[Logic partially in place via UI, needs hardening]**
     *   **Production Workflow (Simplified - Driven by Order Status):**